 Note: Some of the links in this article are affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use one of the services listed here.
 I only recommend what I personally use and try to remain as unbiased as possible.

-How Does Split Tunneling Work?
+How Does VPN Split Tunneling Work?

-Simply put, split tunneling gives you complete control over which data is sent over the internet through your VPN and which data is kept on the faster, unencrypted open web.
+Simply put, a split tunnel gives you complete control over which data is sent over the internet through your VPN connection and which data is kept on the faster, unencrypted open web.

-- Inverse split tunneling: In the above two methods, the default for all internet traffic is unencrypted.
+In the above two methods, the default for all internet traffic is unencrypted.
 With inverse split tunneling, the opposite is true.
-All traffic is sent through the VPN and you choose exactly which apps or URLs don’t go through the VPN.

-This is the million-dollar question.
+This is the million-dollar question!

-And the truth is, not everybody needs split tunneling.
+And the truth is, not everybody needs to enable split tunneling.
 This isn’t like the VPN kill switch feature, which is so useful that some software don’t even give you an option to turn it off.

 Because a VPN encrypts internet traffic and routes it through a server in another location, it can sometimes create bottlenecks in bandwidth usage and slow down your internet.